 Templates ↑ Back to top

-This shows any files that override the default WooCommerce template pages and will also note if the templates are outdated.
+This shows any files that override default WooCommerce template pages and also note if the templates are outdated.

 If you are experiencing trouble with any of the pages displayed, switching to the Storefront theme will ensure that the original template files are used.
 For more information, see Fixing Outdated WooCommerce Template Files.
 For a long-term fix, you need to contact the theme developer.